Alabama Lease Agreements By Type (6)

 |

-Alabama Sublease Agreement – Used to Sublet unit with landlords approval.
+Alabama Sublease Agreement – Used to sublet the unit with the landlord’s approval.
 Download: PDF | Word (.docx) |

-What the Alabama Lease Agreement Form covers?
+What does the Alabama Lease Agreement Form cover?

 This document includes the following subjects that pertain to the laws regarding the relationship between the landlord and tenant in Alabama:

-- Uniform Residential Landlord and Tenant Act (AURLTA)
+- Uniform Residential Landlord and Tenant Act

 - Security Deposit Law